britram/taps-transports/draft-ietf-taps-transports.md

-Each user message sent is either delivered to the receiver or, in case of excessive retransmissions, the association is terminated in a non-graceful way {{RFC4960}}, similar to TCP behaviour.
+Each user message sent is either delivered to the receiver or, in case of excessive retransmissions, the association is terminated in a non-graceful way {{RFC4960}}, similar to TCP behavior.
 In addition to this reliable transfer, the partial reliability extension
 {{RFC3758}} allows a sender to abandon user messages.
 The application can specify the policy for abandoning user messages.